Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: Introduction

+Instead of using a Hamiltonian approach, Belinski\v{\i} et al.~\cite{lk63,bkl70} obtained heuristic results similar to Misner's by using a metric approach and second order ordinary differential equations.
+Notably, their results included the introduction of the gauge-invariant Kasner parameter $u$, which uniquely describes the different Kasner solutions, and the gauge-invariant BKL Kasner map, induced by the Bianchi type $\mathrm{II}$ solutions.
+This map was subsequently shown to lead to discrete chaotic dynamics~\cite{khaetal85}, a phenomenon that has attracted considerable attention; see also the discussion and references in~\cite{BegDut22} for how chaos pertains to the singularity attractor in Bianchi type $\mathrm{VIII}$ and $\mathrm{IX}$ cosmology.

+An important next step to understand the Bianchi type $\mathrm{VIII}$ and $\mathrm{IX}$ models was the introduction of dimensionless Hubble-normalized variables and an associated dynamical systems formalism for these models by Wainwright in the late 1980s, published in~\cite{waihsu89}, building on earlier work by, e.g., Collins~\cite{collins71} and Bogoyavlenskii and Novikov~\cite{BN73} in the early 1970s.
+Much later, Wainwright's Hubble-normalized dynamical systems approach to SH cosmology was generalized by the geometric Hubble-normalized conformal orthonormal frame approach in order to deal with inhomogeneous cosmological models~\cite{rohugg05}.

-So far, all established rigorous results concerning SH oscillatory singularities have been obtained for Bianchi type $\mathrm{VIII}$ and $\mathrm{IX}$ by using the Hubble-normalized dynamical systems approach.
-Ringstr\"om obtained the first proofs as regards the global asymptotics in~\cite{rin00,rin01}, see also~\cite{heiugg09}.
-Lately, prompted by~\cite{heiugg09a}, there is a series of new proofs that demonstrates the stability of various heteroclinic chains\footnote{A heteroclinic orbit is a solution trajectory that connects two different fixed points; a heteroclinic chain consists of a concatenation of heteroclinic orbits, where the $\omega$-limit of one heteroclinic orbit is the $\alpha$-limit of the next one in the chain; a heteroclinic network consists of a union of heteroclinic chains.} on the Bianchi type I and II boundary subsets, see~\cite{Beguin10,Lieb11,Lieb13,bre16,BegDut22}.
-Unfortunately, no analogous rigorous results are known for the general Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models, even though one expects that the Bianchi type I and II boundary subsets play a fundamental role in the asymptotic dynamics also in this case, see~\cite{hewetal03}.
+Wainwright's approach to SH cosmology was eventually merged with Hamiltonian methods in the book \emph{Dynamical Systems in Cosmology} from the 1990s in~\cite{waiell97}.
+This made it possible to obtain new monotonic functions that enabled proofs about global and asymptotic behaviour for many models, although not for the generic singularity of the vacuum and SPF models of Bianchi type $\mathrm{VIII}$, $\mathrm{IX}$ and $\mathrm{VI}_{-1/9}$.
+However, the book contained singularity attractor conjectures for Bianchi type $\mathrm{VIII}$ and $\mathrm{IX}$.
+These were based on monotonic functions and results about the lower strata of the hierarchical Bianchi type $\mathrm{VIII}$ and $\mathrm{IX}$ invariant boundary subset stratification and the network of heteroclinic chains\footnote{A heteroclinic orbit is a solution trajectory that connects two different fixed points; a heteroclinic chain consists of a concatenation of heteroclinic orbits, where the $\omega$-limit of one heteroclinic orbit is the $\alpha$-limit of the next one in the chain; a heteroclinic network consists of a union of heteroclinic chains.} that was constructed on the union of the vacuum Bianchi type $\mathrm{I}$ and $\mathrm{II}$ subsets, where the former yielded a circle of Kasner fixed points, denoted by $\mathrm{K}^\ocircle$.
+In addition, numerical investigations suggested that solutions generically asymptotically approximated these heteroclinic chains, which described oscillations between different Kasner fixed points on $\mathrm{K}^\ocircle$ by means of concatenated sequences of Bianchi type $\mathrm{II}$ heteroclinic orbits.